prathamgupta36/QOSF_Screening/README.md

 - give you some choices depending on your interests.

 ## Introduction
-The task I chose is Task 2 which is to find negative values where we are given a list of integer numbers, look for a negative number in the list.
+The task I chose is Task 2 which is to find negative values where we are given a list of integer numbers, and look for a negative number in the list.
 Consider an appropriate number of qubits and explain why your proposal is valid for all kinds of numbers in case.

 # Find Negative Numbers in a List with Quantum Computing